lifinance/contracts/docs/GnosisBridgeFacet.md

 ## How it works

 The Gnosis Bridge Facet works by forwarding Gnosis Bridge specific calls to Gnosis Bridge [contract](https://docs.tokenbridge.net/xdai-bridge/xdai-bridge-contracts-management/xdai-bridge-management-api#the-contract-on-the-eth-mainnet).
 The Gnosis chain uses the ERC20 to Native TokenBridge functionality to provide fast, inexpensive and stable transactions.
-This bridge allows users to transform DAI (an ERC20 stable token) on the mainnet into Gnosis on a compatible chain.
+This bridge allows users to transform DAI (an ERC20 stable token) on the mainnet into Gnosis on a compatible chain..

 ```mermaid
 graph LR;